kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

 ### Skipping Image References

-`skipImageReferences` can be used for precisely filter image references that should be verified by a policy.
+`skipImageReferences` can be used to precisely filter image references that should be verified by a policy.
 A list of references can be specified in `skipImageReferences` and images that match those references will be excluded from image verification process.
 The following example will match all images from `ghcr.io` but will skip images from `ghcr.io/trusted`.

 ```yaml
 apiVersion: kyverno.io/v2beta1